3 Powerful Resume Secrets 99% of People Don't Use

 It’s a waste of time and energy.

-Forget about the traditional way everyone writes.
+Forget about the traditional way everyone else writes.

 A resume that captures who you are as a professional.